cjpleasant88/Grab-Go/Final Presentation/README.md

    - As I was learning, my code was very sporradic as I tested out new ways to implement something.
 More uniform and organized code going forward will help.
 There are many commented out blocks of code where you can tell I has no idea what I was doing at the time.
    - Setting up the database and knowing exactly how the Entity RelationShip Diagram should be set up is very important
    - Wish I had a better understanding of Javascipt/React , any of the responsive languages
+   - Have a custom domain name for web page (custom support email)